sertel/ohua/README.md

 ohua
 ====

-Implementation of the stateful functional programming model on top of a dataflow execution engine.
+An EDSL in Clojure for implicit parallel programming of stateful computations that execute on a dataflow runtime system.

 Please find the Ohua project along with its source code at: https://bitbucket.com/sertel/ohua